Data for research – step by step

 - New project leader

 - Participants leaving the project

 - New institutions in the project

 - Changes in population

 Statistics Norway will issue a project change agreement for all changes.
+You sign the agreement and return it to SN.
+The changes are valid as soon as the agreement with your signature has reached SN.
 The handling costs will be charged.

 9. Confirm deletion of data